-Are you looking for the best tablet plans?
+Are you looking for the best plan for your tablet?
 If you're one of the 45 percent of Americans who use these handy portable devices you know how hard it is to find a reliable and affordable mobile internet plan.

 The wireless industry has undergone a lot of change over the past few years.
 I'm going to show you how those changes are to your benefit when shopping for a data-only tablet or iPhone plan.